 Letters are being sent welcoming people to the Mystery Shopper program.
 Recipients are asked to deposit the fraudulent check into their bank accounts.
 After completing a few assignments, they are told to keep a set amount as their payment for completing the mystery shop assignments and to send the rest back to the sender.Read More »

 Palisades Credit Union is now offering discounts at Palisades Credit Union Park, home of the Rockland Boulders.
-By using a Palisades CU debit or credit card you can receive 20% off tickets at the box office, items in the team store, and food& non-alcoholic beverages in the main concession stands.
+By using a Palisades CU debit or rewards credit card you can receive 20% off tickets at the box office, items in the team store, and food& non-alcoholic beverages in the main concession stands.

 If you do not already have a checking account with Palisades Credit Union or a debit card, visit one of one of our branches or www.palisadesfcu.org/apply.